-The famous Butchart Gardens on Vancouver Island is a population tourist destination.
+The famous Butchart Gardens on Vancouver Island is a popular tourist destination.
 Growing up, it was a favourite place to take our overseas visitors.
-This past July my mom had friends visiting and she arranged for a van to take us to lunch, wine-tasting, and Butchart Gardens.
+Last month, July, my mom had friends visiting and she arranged for a van to take us to Vancouver Island for lunch, wine-tasting, and a visit to Butchart Gardens.

 More info : BC Ferries

-Not particularly a morning person, I found a seat by the window, draped myself in a scarf and put on the earphones for my iPod and drifted off.
+Not particularly a morning person, I found a seat by the window on the ferry.
+I draped myself in a large scarf and put on the earphones for my iPod and drifted off.
 As the sailing was not long, I did not nap too deeply.

-Then we drove to the beautiful grounds of .
-No one was too keen on gin-tasting and so my mom bought a couple of their small-batch and beautifully labelled bottles for the house.
+After lunch, we drove to the beautiful grounds of Devine Distillary.
+No one was too keen on gin-tasting so they enjoyed their beautiful garden instead.
+My mom bought a couple of their small-batch and beautifully labelled bottles.

 Butchart Gardens

-This 55-acre property began with Robert and Jennie Butchart moved west to Vancouver Island to build their cement plant in 1904.
-The Gardens were greatly expanded, adding the Japanese, Italian, and Rose gardens before 1930.
-In 1939, they gave it to their grandson as a gift for his 21st birthday and he turned the Butchart Gardens into a destination and what we know it as these days.
+This 55-acre property began when Robert (1856–1943) and Jennie (1866–1950) Butchart moved west to Vancouver Island in 1904.
+They had a cement business in Ontario and came to build their cement plant on the island because of limestone deposits here.
+The Gardens were greatly expanded, adding the Japanese, Italian, and Rose gardens, before 1930.
+In 1939, they gave it to their grandson, Ian, as a gift for his 21st birthday and he turned the Butchart Gardens into a destination and what we know it as these days.
 Ian Ross (1918–1997) remained involved until his death.
 Ownership of these gardens remains with the family today.

 - 1904 Garden open to visitors